resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-07-21-44-33-invasion-3-knight-vs-push.md

 > 3. The push is slightly more swingy.
 > Given the right board-state, some lines can be judged to favor one side over the other.

-Ultimately, what this means is that if you don't want to think too hard about your joseki, you might want to adopt the knight's move as your main option.
+Ultimately, what this means is that if you don't want to think too hard about your jōseki, you might want to adopt the knight's move as your main option.
 If you know the lines of the knight's move well, it is basically impossible for you to make a serious mistake and come out with an uneven result.
 You don't need to worry all that much about timing a local continuation, since it is relatively rare that a local continuation from a knight's move is overwhelmingly better than any other option.
 However, it also means that there is very little opportunity for you to punish your opponent for a mistake.
-It is a joseki with a very even keel.
+It is a jōseki with a very even keel.

 With the push the probability of an unfavorable outcome increases slightly, and you need to match it to the global board-state a little more carefully.
 However, if you play it well, you also have the possibility of coming out slightly ahead.
-It's a joseki where you want to know the ins and outs pretty well to get the most out of it.
+It's a jōseki where you want to know the ins and outs pretty well to get the most out of it.
 Realistically, if you're at the level where you're capable of getting the most out of the push variation, then you're way too strong to be reading this blog.

 ### The long version

 Now, let's finally get into the details.
-The nature of the difference between the two joseki can be stated quite briefly:
+The nature of the difference between the two jōseki can be stated quite briefly:

-> In the push variation, the invader owes an extra move locally, and the joseki has a tendency to favor whoever returns to the position first.
+> In the push variation, the invader owes an extra move locally, and the jōseki has a tendency to favor whoever returns to the position first.
 > In the knight's move variation, neither side gets any significant local advantage by playing the first follow-up.

-Explaining this dichotomy, however, requires us to understand some basic ideas specific to these joseki.
+Explaining this dichotomy, however, requires us to understand some basic ideas specific to these jōseki.
 The first of these is to understand the strength of the groups involved.

 #### Why is tenuki possible for the defender?

-To explain the strength of the groups involved in each joseki, it is instructive to explore the question: why is Black able to tenuki at this stage?
+To explain the strength of the groups involved in each jōseki, it is instructive to explore the question: why is Black able to tenuki at this stage?
 Let's first consider this question for the knight's move.

 </section>